 When is the tax deadline?

 When someone mentions the tax deadline, most of us are thinking of a specific day in April when taxes are due typically.
-However, there are other important dates to keep in mind — from estimated tax payment due dates to extension filing deadlines.
+However, there are other important dates to keep in mind as a taxpayer — from estimated tax payment due dates to extension filing deadlines.

 What is tax day?

-While not a federally recognized holiday, tax day is when individual federal taxes are due to the IRS.
+While not a federally recognized holiday, tax day is when individual federal taxes are due to the Internal Revenue Service (IRS).
 Most years, the answer to “what day is tax day?” is April 15–unless there is an exception.
 We’ll go over all those nuances in this article.

 When are taxes due?